Ohio State

 Lesson – Planning Long-Term Purchases

 Competencies (knowledge and skills), commitment (motivation and enthusiasm), competition (globalization and automation), training, work ethic, abilities and attitude are all factors impacting one’s earning potential and employability.
-Lesson – Career Development
+Lesson – Planning Your Career Path

 Lesson – What is Specialization?

 Income sources include job earnings and benefits, entrepreneurship, saving and investment earnings, government payments, grants, inheritances, etc. Workers can experience dramatic income dips and spikes from month to month.
-Lesson – Income and Compensation
+Lesson – What’s in Your Compensation Package?

 Taxes, retirement, insurance, employment benefits, and both voluntary and involuntary deductions impact take home pay.
 Budget Game – Core Component